-William J. Palm III is Professor of Mechanical, Industrial, and Systems Engineering at the University of Rhode Island.
+William J. Palm III is Professor Emeritus of Mechanical, Industrial, and Systems Engineering at the University of Rhode Island.
 In 1966 he received a B.S. from Loyola College in Baltimore, and in 1971 a Ph.D. in Mechanical Engineering and Astronautical Sciences from Northwestern University in Evanston, Illinois.

-During his forty-two years as a faculty member, he has taught nineteen courses.
+During his forty-four years as a faculty member, he has taught nineteen courses.
 One of these is a junior system dynamics course, which he developed.
 He has authored nine textbooks dealing with modeling and simulation, system dynamics, control systems, vibrations, and MATLAB.
-These include Introduction to MATLAB for Engineers, third edition (McGraw-Hill, 2011), A Concise Introduction to MAT-LAB (McGraw-Hill, 2008), and Differential Equations for Engineers and Scientists (McGraw-Hill, 2013) with Yunus Çengel.
-He wrote a chapter on control systems in the Mechanical Engineers' Handbook, fourth edition, (M. Kutz, ed., Wiley, 2014), and was a special contributor to the fifth editions of Statics and Dynamics, both by J. L. Meriam and L. G. Kraige (Wiley, 2002).
+These include MATLAB for Engineering Applications, fourth edition (McGraw-Hill, 2019), A Concise Introduction to MATLAB (McGraw-Hill, 2008), and Differential Equations for Engineers and Scientists (McGraw-Hill, 2013) with Yunus Çengel.
+He wrote a chapter on control systems in the Mechanical Engineers' Handbook, fourth edition (M. Kutz, ed., Wiley, 2014), and was a special contributor to the fifth editions of Statics and Dynamics, both by J. L. Meriam and L. G. Kraige (Wiley, 2002).